 Further notable tacos in this region include Tacos de Machaca (dry beef tacos) and Tacos de Cabrito (goat meat tacos).
 Durango has its own traditional Tacos de Caldillo Duranguense (beef stew tacos), while Tamaulipas has Tacos Pirata (steak tacos with avocado and cheese).

-Next on our list is Western Mexico.
-Certainly this region is interesting because it offers the best of both Baja Tacos and Central Mexico Tacos.
+Next on our list of Guide to Tacos in Mexico we have Western Mexico.
+Certainly, this region is interesting because it offers the best of both Baja Tacos and Central Mexico Tacos.
 Nayarit is known for Taco Gobernador which was named after the Governor of Sinaloa, Mexico.
 The Governor stated that Pacific shrimp, melted cheese, tomatoes, peppers and onions was good politics!

 Last up on our Guide to Tacos in Mexico is the southeast.
 Certainly the tacos here are for the adventure seeker!
 For example, Tacos de Chapulín (grasshopper tacos) which can be found all over the region and Tacos de Hormiga Voladora (ant tacos) which are served only in the state of Chiapas.
 Other choices that are only for meat lovers include Oaxaca’s delicious Tacos de Tasajo (dry beef tacos).